The Principles of Catholic Biblical Scholarship

 - Efforts to study how the final author (the ‘redactor’) assembled the text in order to express its theological emphasis (redaction criticism)

-The teaching of Dei Verbum and Catholic biblical interpretation do accept a naïve, literalist fundamentalist interpretation of the Bible.
+The teaching of Dei Verbum and Catholic biblical interpretation do not accept a naïve, literalist fundamentalist interpretation of the Bible.
 The problem of biblical fundamentalism is addressed in the Pontifical Biblical Commission (1993), The Interpretation of the Bible in the Church, section 1F.